pingcap/docs-tidb-operator/en/get-started.md

 kubectl delete tidbmonitor basic -n tidb-cluster
 ```

-#### Delete PV Data
+#### Delete PV data

-If your deployment includes persistent data storage, deleting the TiDB cluster will not remove the data in the cluster.
+If your deployment includes persistent data storage, deleting the TiDB cluster does not remove the data in the cluster.
 If you do not need the data, you can clean it by running the following commands:

 ```shell
 kubectl delete pvc -n tidb-cluster -l app.kubernetes.io/instance=basic,app.kubernetes.io/managed-by=tidb-operator && \
 kubectl get pv -l app.kubernetes.io/namespace=tidb-cluster,app.kubernetes.io/managed-by=tidb-operator,app.kubernetes.io/instance=basic -o name | xargs -I {} kubectl patch {} -p '{"spec":{"persistentVolumeReclaimPolicy":"Delete"}}'
 ```

-#### Delete Namespaces
+#### Delete namespaces

 To ensure that there are no remaining resources, delete the namespace used for your TiDB cluster by running the following command: